cbrislain/gimbalcube/README.md

-gimbalcube - Copyright 2014 Cooper Brislain
+gimbalcube
 ==========
+2014 - Cooper Brislain

 This is a 3D cube using CSS3 3d-transforms and matrix rotation.